16TH INTERNATIONAL RESEARCH SCHOOL

 Figure 2.
 Example of results: DNA gel electrophoresis

-population genetics.
-A significant portion of the course will be devoted to the fundamentals of statistical analysis; the skills acquired will be applicable in many fields of science.
-In the course of working on the project, students will go through all the stages of a full-fledged scientific research project, which is highly relevant to the region.
+The participants will learn the basics of the DNA analysis, master the main technical steps of working with DNA (polymerase chain reaction, electrophoretic analysis, DNA extraction from biological samples), and gain knowledge of population genetics.
+A significant portion of the course will be devoted to the fundamentals of statistical analysis.
+All these skills will be applicable in many fields of science.
+In the course of working on the project, students will go through all the stages of a full-fledged scientific study, which is highly relevant to the region.

 Tutors